At a glance

 - Keep distance.
 Disturbance changes behaviour and ruins the scene.

-- Morning and late afternoon hold colour better than midday glare.
+- Morning and late afternoon usually hold colour better than midday glare.

 Volcanic and mineral landscapes

-- Use mid-range focal lengths to isolate layers and ridgelines.
+- Mid-range focal lengths help isolate layers and ridgelines.

 - Look for mineral colour shifts and repeating forms.

-- Wind can make long exposures difficult; stabilise and keep shutter discipline.
+- Wind can make long exposures difficult, so stabilise and simplify.

 Geothermal zones

-- Steam reads best in cold air and low-angle light.
+- Steam reads best in cold air and lower-angle light.

-- Protect gear from moisture and sulphur smell; keep sessions short and controlled.
+- Protect gear from moisture and sulphur smell with short, controlled sessions.

-- Tripod use can be valuable, but footing and wind matter.
+- Tripod use can help, but footing and wind still matter.

 Operational reality

 - Long drives are normal.
-Plan your “must” images around arrival light, not distance ambition.
+Plan your must-have images around arrival light, not distance ambition.

 - Altitude reduces pace.
-Don’t sprint for frames.
+Do not sprint for frames.

 - Dust and volcanic sand are constant.
-Keep your system sealed in the vehicle.
+Keep the system sealed in the vehicle.

-One wide establishing frame per location, then detail frames.
-Without this, South Lipez turns into a sequence of similar wide shots.
+One wide establishing frame per location, then tighter detail frames.
+Without that, South Lipez becomes a sequence of similar wide shots.

 Night photography

 Night work in the highlands can be exceptional, but it is optional.
-The risk is not technical difficulty.
-The risk is fatigue and cold driving decisions after dark.
+The risk is not technical complexity.
+The risk is fatigue and poor decisions after dark.

 Conditions that help